First Floor Metaphor

 “You four look quite young to appreciate fine jazz.”

 The assumed bouncer was tall, young, clad in white, with a skinny frame and wind-swept grey hair that reached down to his shoulders.
-With one eye in blue and another in green, they possessed a mole underneath their green eye.
+With one eye in blue and another in green, they possessed a mole underneath their blue eye.
 A white waistcoat and jacket with matching white dress and black stockings left them with the presence of an 1800s western nobleman.
 Twin swords sheathed at their side made it clear that they were not to be taken lightly.

 Setsuna stepped forward, as Yuta froze and Mecchiyama was swooning with Cool readying himself for whatever might happen that night.
 “Tell Greddy that Melton sent us.”
 He flashed his allowance for that month, two thirds of which would competently cover the four of them.